aff3ct/MIPP/README.md

 ## Purpose

 MIPP is a portable and Open-source wrapper (MIT license) for vector intrinsic functions (SIMD) written in C++11.
-It works for SSE, AVX, AVX-512 and ARM NEON (32-bit and 64-bit) instructions.
+It works for SSE, AVX, AVX-512, ARM NEON and SVE (work in progress) instructions.
 MIPP wrapper supports simple/double precision floating-point numbers and also signed integer arithmetic (64-bit, 32-bit, 16-bit and 8-bit).

 With the MIPP wrapper you do not need to write a specific intrinsic code anymore.
 Just use provided functions and the wrapper will automatically generates the right intrisic calls for your specific architecture.

 If you are interested by ARM SVE status, [please follow this link](#arm-sve).